FAQ About Being Sued By A Debt Collector In Alabama

 Q. Who are the lawfirms that normally file collection lawsuits against Alabama consumers?

-What to Do If You Are Being Sued – Answering the Debt Buyer Lawsuit
+What to Do If You Are Being Sued – Answering the Debt Collector Lawsuit

 Q. Do I have to answer the lawsuit or can I ignore it?

 A. If you ignore the lawsuit, the judge will most likely enter a default judgment against you in favor of the debt buyer.